A topic from the subject of Physical Chemistry in Chemistry.

 Equipment and Techniques

-• Molecular Spectroscopy: Techniques such as infrared, ultraviolet-visible, and nuclear magnetic resonance spectroscopy can provide information about the types and strengths of chemical bonds present in a sample.
+• Molecular Spectroscopy: Techniques such as infrared, ultraviolet-visible, and nuclear magnetic resonance (NMR) spectroscopy can provide information about the types and strengths of chemical bonds present in a sample.

 • X-ray Crystallography: This technique uses X-ray diffraction to determine the structure of crystals, which can provide insights into the arrangement and bonding of atoms within molecules.